 SSIA offers one scholarship per SEWING SURVEY course section, for students who exhibit special promise in their own practice or who maybe be unable to attend class due to financial hardship.
 Scholarships are awarded when the class is at the capped status.

 In exchange for partial tuition, the SSIA Scholarship winner will help the instructor maintain classroom setup and cleanliness before and after their class.
-In order to apply for the SFS Assistantship, students should:
+In order to apply for the SSIA Assistantship, students should:

 1. Register for the section day/time they are interested in and make the non-refundable $50 deposit.